fossabot/arch_installer/README.md

 * Added some packages, aur or not..
 (Flatpak,Snap)

+* Davinci Resolve and Unity Editor on the default install

 * Changed grub, plasma, sddm, icon theme

 * Default setup of zsh with powerlevel9k